AxtonGrams/terraform-provider-wiz/docs/resources/saml_group_mapping.md

 page_title: "wiz_saml_group_mapping Resource - terraform-provider-wiz"
 subcategory: ""
 description: |-
   Configure SAML Group Role Mapping.
-If you use SSO to authenticate to Wiz, you can bind group memberships in SAML tokens to Wiz roles over certain scopes.
+When using SSO to authenticate with Wiz, you can map group memberships in SAML assertions to Wiz roles across specific scopes.
 ---

 # wiz_saml_group_mapping (Resource)

 Configure SAML Group Role Mapping.
-If you use SSO to authenticate to Wiz, you can bind group memberships in SAML tokens to Wiz roles over certain scopes.
+When using SSO to authenticate with Wiz, you can map group memberships in SAML assertions to Wiz roles across specific scopes.

 ## Example Usage